 - Easy to adjust the light output using two switches

-- One of the safest grow lights in the market
+- One of the safest grow lights on the market

 - With 5-year warranty

 3. Nova LED Grow Light – This light keeps plants cool and it also has low power usage making it convenient for homes.
 They also added a secondary magnifying lens to every bulb, to make sure you use the power for the greatest possible effect.

 - One of the best grow lights in the market

-- One of the most efficient and energy savers
+- One of the most efficient lights that saves your energy

 - Also, the safest grow light you can use for the plants

 4. Agrobrite Fluorescent Grow Light System–It includes 4 6400K T5 tubes and has up to 20,000 Lumens.
-It is also convenient to use for plants as it has three ways to hang—overhead, vertical or horizontal.
+It is also convenient to use for plants as it has three ways to hang overhead, vertical or horizontal.